lesander/fritzbox.js/README.md

 ## Documentation

-Every call to a `fritz` function should include the `options` object.
+Every call to any `fritz` function should include the `options` object.
 The domain (or IP address) can differ with your local network setup.
 If your Fritz!Box does not require a username while logging in, you can simply leave that field blank.
 ```js
 {
   username: '',